 TK: We get maybe two, three episodes in advance, and we're shooting episode 12 right now, and I think we're slated for 20 episodes this season.
 Maybe more, but around 20.
 I can't tell you more about what happens in the future.
 I try to stay current with what I'm working on, what I'm doing in the moment.
 So that's episode 12, and I'll read episode 13 when I get that script.
 Anything aside from that down the line, no, that's in the writers' hands, and I trust them.
 It's been seven years, and we have a good thing going.
 So I don't feel like I have an inclination or a need to insert myself into that.

-Photography courtesy Paul Schiraldi
+Photography by: Photography courtesy Paul Schiraldi